-Completing Dental School in my land or origin, India, was an important milestone that I look back on with great affection, filling me with a sense of purpose and direction for a lifetime of service in dentistry.
-Living in America since 2013, I have worked hard to prepare myself for the opportunity to devote 4 years to full time study towards the DDS Degree; thus, I could not be more excited about the prospect of acceptance to an International Dentist Program.
-Upon finishing an IDP and gaining further experience, I plan to focus my efforts in the area of Periodontics and complete further advanced training in this area of specialization.
+Completing Dental School in my land of origin, India, was an important milestone that I look back on with great affection, filling me with a sense of purpose and direction for a lifetime of service in dentistry.
+Living in America since 2013, I have worked hard to prepare myself for the opportunity to devote four years to full-time study toward the DDS Degree; thus, I could not be more excited about the prospect of acceptance to an International Dentist Program.
+Upon finishing an IDP and gaining further experience, I plan to focus my efforts on Periodontics and complete further advanced training in this area of specialization.

-I thank you for considering my application to your distinguished DDS Program for International Dentists.
+Thank you for considering my application to your distinguished DDS Program for International Dentists.
 It would be a special honor to complete your program.